 Kevin then finds himself in Central Park.
 As he comes across Gapstow Bridge he first encounters the Pigeon Lady.
 Gapstow is what is lovingly referred to as Home Alone bridge and you will encounter many selfie-takers here.
 This is probably the Number one site most people head to in order to get their Selfie or Home Alone Photo, despite the fact it features very sparsely in the film.
 It is, however, a very scenic spot and great for photos.

 After being startled by a woman feeding pigeons he runs off towards the Plaza via Grand Army Plaza and then runs slap bang into the Wet Bandits, or by now should we say, Sticky Bandits right outside the Plaza on the busy intersection of 59th and 5th.

 The Plaza Hotel

 There are a great number of scenes shot both inside and outside the Plaza Hotel.
 While without spending a large sum of money to stay in “a hotel room with an extra-large bed, a TV, and one of those little refrigerators you open with a key” you are unlikely to get to see any of the room scenes but they were all filmed on location.
 You can, however, check out the lobby, areas, and the exteriors that were all also filmed on location.

 After Hi-Jinks in the Plaza, The next stop is the Wollman Ice-Rink where the Sticky Bandits plot their next move.
 This is one of the more obvious locations, most visitors head to this Iconic location anyway, but it’s always nice to tie it in with your favorite Christmas movie.
-Obviously, their plan is to rob…
+In the film their plan is to rob…

 Duncan’s Toy Chest